Bruce M. Metzger: Scholarship and translations

 Metzger edited and provided commentary for many Bible translations and wrote dozens of books.
 He was an editor of the United Bible Societies' standard Greek New Testament, the starting point for nearly all recent New Testament translations.
 In 1952 he became a contributor to the Revised Standard Version (RSV) of the Bible and served as general editor of the Reader's Digest Bible (a condensed version of the RSV) in 1982.
 From 1977 to 1990 he chaired the Committee on Translators for the New Revised Standard Version (NRSV) of the Bible and was "largely responsible for ... seeing [the NRSV] through the press."
 He considered it a privilege to present the NRSV, which includes the books referred to as Apocrypha by Protestants, though Roman Catholics and Eastern Orthodox consider them deuterocanonical, to Pope John Paul II and Patriarch Demetrius I of Constantinople.
 Metzger served on the boards of the American Bible Society and United Bible Societies.

 Central to his scholarly contribution to New Testament studies is his trilogy The Text of the New Testament: Its Transmission, Corruption, and Restoration (1964; 2nd ed., 1968; 3rd enlarged ed., 1992), The Early Versions of the New Testament: Their Origin, Transmission, and Limitations (1977), and The Canon of the New Testament: Its Origin, Development, and Significance (1987).
 The first volume of the series that he founded and edited, New Testament Tools and Studies, appeared in 1960.

-Metzger's commentaries often utilize historical criticism and higher criticism, which attempt to explain the literary and historical origins of the Bible and the biblical canon.
+Metzger's commentaries often use historical criticism and higher criticism, which attempt to explain the literary and historical origins of the Bible and the biblical canon.
 He wrote that the early church saw it as very important that a work describing Jesus' life be written by a follower of or an eyewitness to Jesus and considered other works such as The Shepherd of Hermas and the Epistles of Clement to be inspired but not canonical.

 In discussing the canon, Metzger identified three criteria "for acceptance of particular writings as sacred, authoritative, and worthy of being read in services of worship...", criteria that were "generally adopted during the course of the second century, and were never modified thereafter", namely orthodoxy (conformity to the rule of faith), apostolicity, and consensus among the churches.
 He concluded that, "In the most basic sense neither individuals nor councils created the canon; instead they came to recognize and acknowledge the self-authenticating quality of these writings, which imposed themselves as canonical upon the church."

 He served on the advisory board for Peake's Commentary on the Bible (1962) and contributed an article on "The Early Versions of the New Testament."
 He was co-editor for The Oxford Companion to the Bible (1993).